wittawatj/kernel-mod/README.md

 ## How to install?

-The package can be installed with the `pip` command.
+If you plan to reproduce experimental results, you will probably want to modify our code.
+It is best to install by:

+1. Clone the repository by `git clone git@github.com:wittawatj/kernel-mod.git`.
+2. `cd` to the folder that you get, and install our package by

+    pip install -e .

+Alternatively, if you only want to use the developed package, you can do the following without cloning the repository.

     pip install git+https://github.com/wittawatj/kernel-mod.git

-Once installed, you should be able to do `import kmod` without any error.
+Either way, once installed, you should be able to do `import kmod` without any error.

 ## Dependency